top of page

 • Main colour airbrush with 1 or 2 stages of basic or zenithal (from the top!) highlights.

-• Second and third material element* painted using Contrast paints, washes, inks etc if possible to give immediate variation in value (lightness level).
+• Usually a couple of material elements* painted using Contrast paints, washes, inks etc if possible to give immediate variation in value (lightness level).

 • All over washes and drybrush if and where appropriate, particularly on main and/or secondary colour.